Annerys Vargas: 2010

-She finished the 2009/2010 season of the Brazilian Superliga as the 4th best blocker.
+Vargas finished the 2009-2010 season of the Brazilian Superliga as the fourth best blocker.

-With her National Team, she won the gold medal at the 2010 Pan-American Cup held in Rosarito and Tijuana, Mexico.
+With the national team, Vargas won the gold medal at the 2010 Pan-American Cup held in Rosarito and Tijuana, Mexico.

-In Mayagüez, Puerto Rico she were the recipient of the "Best Blocker" award during the volleyball tournament at the 2010 Central American and Caribbean Games won by her home team.
+In Mayagüez, Puerto Rico, Vargas was the recipient of the "Best Blocker" award during the volleyball tournament at the 2010 Central American and Caribbean Games won by her home team.

-Joined the Dominican Republic club Mirador, to play at the 2010 FIVB World Club Championship, there her team finished in 4th place after being defeated by Bergamo for the Bronze medal.
+Vargas joined the Dominican Republic club Mirador to play at the 2010 FIVB World Club Championship, where her team finished in fourth place after being defeated by Bergamo for the Bronze medal.
 Vargas won the "Best Blocker" award.

 2011-retirement

 Vargas was selected 2017 Volleyball Player of the Year by her National Federation.

-She played the 2018 season at Dominican Republic Superior Volleyball League from the National District, joining the team Caribeñas VC.
+Vargas played the 2018 season at Dominican Republic Superior Volleyball League from the National District, joining the team Caribeñas VC.
 She became league champion and was awarded Best Blocker.
-During the 2019 season, she helped Caribeñas VC to win the league second place.
+During the 2019 season, she helped Caribeñas VC to finish second place in the league.

-For the 2021/22 season, she joined the Republic of China's Enterprise Volleyball League team CMFC Volleyball, losing the first three weekends for quarantine due to COVID-19 pandemic restrictions in Taiwan.
-She led her team to qualify to the league's playoff, but they lost 0-3 to Taipei King Whale in the knockout round and could not make it to the semifinals, ranking in fourth place.
+For the 2021-22 season, Vargas joined the Republic of China's Enterprise Volleyball League team CMFC Volleyball, and had matches suspended due to COVID-19 pandemic restrictions in Taiwan.
+She led her team to qualify to the league's playoff, but they lost 0-3 to Taipei King Whale in the knockout round and could not make it to the semifinals, finishing in fourth place.

-Valdez announced her retirement on May 5, 2022, sending a letter to the Female National Teams director, Cristobal Marte, ending a 25 years career, starting in 1998 and having played three Olympic Games, five World Championships, five World Cups, five Pan American Games and five Central American and Caribbean Games.
+Vargas announced her retirement on May 5, 2022, sending a letter to the women's national team director, Cristobal Marte, ending a 25-year career.
+Her career began in 1998, and encompassed three Olympic Games, five World Championships, five World Cups, five Pan American Games, and five Central American and Caribbean Games.